Halloween Eats and Treats

 Hot Dog Spiders

-These cute hot do spiders are both fun and easy to make!
+These cute hot dog spiders are both fun and easy to make!
+I’ve been making them for years, and my kids still love them.

 You’ll Need: Hot Dogs, Crescent Roll Tube, Black Sesame Seeds.